tomwillfixit/MobyTest/README.md

 docker run -it --privileged -v ${PWD}/images:/images mobytest:jenkins
 ```

 When the commands complete you should have 4 images stored in ${PWD}/images.
+You can use VirtualBox or qemu to verify they boot successfully.

 That's as far as I got.
 Hope it helps some folks get up and running faster.